Research Workshops on Human Rights: call for applications

 Conveners will be responsible for the content and organisation of the workshop.
 They will also be responsible for its dissemination as well as for managing registrations.
 The workshops will ideally be held in one of the conveners’ home institution and the Asser Institute will remain available as a fall-back option.

-Applications for Research Workshops in Human Rights are currently open.
-The deadline to apply is 18 June 2021.
+Applications for Research Workshops in Human Rights are currently closed.
+The next call will be in Fall 2021.

 Successful applicants commit to writing a 1000-word report in blogpost form summarising the activity, discussions and outcome.
 This will be published on the Network’s website, or on the Network blog, Human Rights Here.
 For an example of the expected report, click here.